 Just as employment can contribute positively to the physical well-being of an individual it can additionally be as beneficial for the mental health of a person.
 Those who live in poverty often feel powerless as they experience an inability to meet basic needs such as food, clean water, and shelter.
 Within the literature reviews conducted in The Psychiatrization of Poverty: Rethinking the Mental Health-Poverty Nexus, research has shown that a variety of mental disorders are linked to poverty.
 Mental disorders such as depression affect low-income groups 1.5-2 times more, and schizophrenia at 8 times the rate.
 4 According to the Lead Center, the Behavior Risk Factor Surveillance System Survey showed that employed individuals with a disability experienced mental distress less frequently in comparison to individuals with a disability who are not employed.
 5 In the same matter that the attainment of employment positively benefits physical health, it also contributes to the intangible well-being of mental health.
 The intangible benefits of employment are evident as research and literature reviews report the effects of working on physical health and mental, which are critical for human development and survival.
 The hardships and impairment that severe unemployment inflicts upon individuals can spread into their communities if unresolved.
 These individuals often feel as though they have lost social capital and are socially excluded from others due to their inability to access employment.
-According to The Social Consequences of Poverty: An Empirical Test on Longitudinal Data, such effects and feelings may discourage them from participating in civic and political affairs.6 High rates of unemployment may also increase additional negative behaviors agitate communities, such as higher usage of drugs and crime.7 There are often negative outlooks when examining the correlation between the act of working and its effects on people.
-However, one must consider the security and dependability of such work for the individual.
-When discussing the policies to reduce unemployment, especially among areas that experience high rates of it, plans must be implemented to ensure that the development of employment must include factors such as job security and sufficient living wages to ensure that the employed individual experiences the positive intangible benefits discussed.
+According to The Social Consequences of Poverty: An Empirical Test on Longitudinal Data, such effects and feelings may discourage them from participating in civic and political affairs.6 High rates of unemployment may also increase additional negative behaviors

-The Impact of Employment on the Health Status and Health Care Costs of Working-age People with Disabilities, (Lead Center), 3 6 Carina Mood, The Social Consequences of Poverty: An Empirical Test on Longitudinal Data, (Social Indicators Research) that can
+The Impact of Employment on the Health Status and Health Care Costs of Working-age People with Disabilities, (Lead Center), 3 6 Carina Mood, The Social Consequences of Poverty: An